14601.1 (a) is a traffic ticket that can be charged as a misdemeanor or an infraction.

 The reason you don’t want to receive points on your DMV record is because one or more DMV points can result in higher insurance premiums, as well as bring you one step closer to a negligent operator suspension.

-Normally, a driver’s license becomes suspended because you failed to appear in traffic court.
+Often, a driver’s license becomes suspended because you have a failure to appear in traffic court.

 Get Help With Your 14601.1 (a) Driving on a Suspended License Charge

-As a traffic defense attorney in Southern California, I’ve handled hundreds of VC 14601.1 charges and probably thousands of traffic tickets that were the reason for the suspended license in the first place.
+As a Los Angeles traffic ticket attorney, I’ve handled hundreds of VC 14601.1 charges and probably thousands of traffic tickets that were the reason for the suspended license in the first place.

-As an attorney I can help you get the VC 14601.1 (a) charge dismissed, or negotiate a non-moving violation on your behalf, such as a VC 12500 driving without a license charge.
+As an attorney I can help you fight the VC 14601.1 (a) charge and aim to get your case dismissed or amended to a non-moving violation, such as driving without a license under VC 12500.

-You can reach me for a free consultation at 888-250-8450 or use the Contact Form below.
+You can reach me, Attorney Paul Denni, for a free consultation by clicking below.